 If you’re new to Command-Line Interface, don’t worry!
-Here are my recommendations for online courses and resources you can use to learn all you need to know about it:
+Here are my recommendations for online courses and resources you can use to learn the basics:

 - Treehouse – Console Foundations: This course teaches you all the basics of the CLI, like managing files and users, running and controlling processes, and installing and configuring software via the CLI.
-If you’re new to Treehouse, I’ve got a special treat for you: with my link you can get a FREE 7-day trial that gives you access to all other courses as well, not just the CLI one!
+If you’re new to Treehouse, get your FREE 7-day trial to unlock all other courses on the platform, too.